Permanent Makeup Correction & Tattoo Removal

-If you have had permanent makeup or a tattoo somewhere else and you are unhappy with it, we may be able to correct it or lighten it.
+If you have had permanent makeup or somewhere else and you are unhappy with it, we may be able to correct it or lighten it.
 If you are happy with the shape, but dislike the color, it is possible that a color correction may help.
-If the color is too dark or you have over-saturation of color, you may benefit from tattoo removal sessions.
-There are a few different ways we can help lighten your permanent makeup or tattoo including:
+If the color is too dark or you have over-saturation of color, you may benefit from removal sessions.
+There are a few different ways we can help lighten your permanent makeup:

 Saline permanent makeup removal- The saline removal process is almost identical to the permanent makeup process.
 During this treatment, instead of pigment, saline is applied to the permanent makeup area with a digital machine and disposable needle cartridge.
 The saline gently and effectively helps to pull the pigment out of the skin.
-Immediately after the saline tattoo removal treatment, the color will look darker and the skin may be red or irritated in the area that was treated.
+Immediately after the saline removal treatment, the color will look darker and the skin may be red or irritated in the area that was treated.
 Mild flaking or scabbing will occur over the next week, and as the dry skin flakes off, it pulls pigment out of the skin.
 Saline permanent makeup removal typically takes more than one session for optimal results, but you should notice the permanent makeup becoming a little lighter with each treatment.
-Saline tattoo removal is effective on all tattoo colors, however, pastels and whites are very stubborn and sometimes impossible to remove.
-Saline tattoo removal pulls the pigment out through the skin, as opposed to laser tattoo removal, which breaks the pigment into tiny particles that are excreted through your lymphatic system.

 • Pregnancy